-Dart is a general-purpose programming language which was developed by Google in 2011.
+Dart is a general-purpose programming language that was developed by Google in2011.
 Developers at Google and others use Dart to create high-quality, mission-critical apps for iOS, Android, and the web.
 With features aimed at client-side development, Dart is a great fit for both mobile and web apps.

 React Native’s application architecture is known as Flux.
 Facebook uses Flux to build client-side web applications.
-Every framework mostly follows MVC framework.
-The unidirectional data flow is the main concept of Flux. here React takes care of view part and Flux, a programming pattern takes care of the Model in the MVC.
+Every framework mostly follows the MVC framework.
+The unidirectional data flow is the main concept of Flux. here React takes care of the view part and Flux, a programming pattern takes care of the model in the MVC.

 User Interface (UI/UX)